GoogleCloudPlatform/cloud-code-samples/README.md

 ## What is Google Cloud Code

-Building highly scalable applications with Kubernetes can be hard.
-Google Cloud Code extends your IDE so that you can continuously deploy to a cluster, edit and debug just like you were working with local code.
-Spend less time learning about configuration and management of your app - and spend more time to focus on writing and evolving your code.
+Cloud Code brings the power and convenience of IDEs to cloud-native application development.
+Cloud Code integrates with Google Cloud services like Google Kubernetes Engine, Cloud Run, Cloud APIs and Secret Manager, and makes you feel like you are working with local code.

+Cloud Code works with Google’s command-line container tools like skaffold, minikube, and kubectl under the hood, providing local, continuous feedback on your project as you build, edit, run, and deploy your applications locally or in the cloud.
+Cloud Code also deeply integrates with Cloud SDK to provide a unified authentication experience when you develop with Google Cloud Services.

 ## What's in this repo